luizuk/luizuk/README.md

 ### Hi guys, i'm Luiz Paulo Souza.
-CEO and Founder of @lupasoftware.
+🔭 CEO and Founder of @lupasoftware.

-Full Stack React Native Developer.
+⚡ Full Stack React Native Developer.
+⚡ UX/UI Designer.

 <!--
 **luizuk/luizuk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.